-Bank of Ireland Life (which includes the Group's life assurance subsidiary New Ireland Assurance Company plc) distributes protection, investment and pension products to the Irish market, through independent brokers, its financial advisors (direct sales force) and the Group's branch network.
+Wealth and Insurance includes the Group's life assurance subsidiary New Ireland Assurance Company plc (NIAC) which distributes protection, investment and pension products to the Irish market, across three core channels made up of the Group's distribution channels, independent financial brokers, its own financial advisor network and corporate partners.
+It also includes Investment Markets and the Group's general insurance brokerage, Bank of Ireland Insurance Services, which offers home and car insurance cover through its agency with insurance providers.